 Research background

-Our research group always tries to use bioinformatics tools as allies of experimental research in order to corroborate and confirm data.
-So far the results have been very satisfactory and have saved research time and financial costs, many times
+Our research group has been trying to use bioinformatics tools as allies of experimental research in order to corroborate and confirm data.
+So far the results have been very satisfactory and have saved research time and financial costs.

 Research motivation